 What Are the Essential Elements of a Medical Malpractice Case?

-There are four basic elements that must exist in any medical malpractice case if it is to be considered a valid claim.
+Four basic elements must exist in any medical malpractice case if it is to be considered a valid claim.

 The four required elements of a medical malpractice claim are as follows: